Additional Resources for Pet Owners

 Reduced Price Spay/Neuter

-Spay Maine A statewide online resource for low cost spay/neuter options.
+Spay Maine is a statewide online resource for low cost spay/neuter options.

 The Animal Refuge League Spay/Neuter Clinic offers low cost spay and neuter services to income eligible community members.